Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 }

-statement at the end of your chain of else if
+statements, an else statement at the end of your chain of else if statements is

 optional.

-block only runs if the condition in the preceding if
+else if block only runs if the condition in the preceding if statement was

 You can probably picture it already, but